 - Credit in English Language Arts 20-1 or 65% in English Language Arts 20-2

 - Successful completion of the General Educational Development (GED) test with a standard score of 500 in Language Arts: Reading and Writing and a standard score of 480 in Math.

-- Satisfactory results on the Bow Valley College Admissions test.
+- Satisfactory results on the Bow Valley College Admission/Placement test.

 English Language Proficiency Requirements

 In addition to the academic requirements listed above, applicants whose first language is not English would need to meet one of the following English Language Proficiency Requirements:

 - IELTS Academic - 6 with a minimum band score of 5.5

 - Academic English 2 (Bow Valley College course) with a minimum of Grade B-